jcavera/subjective_time/README.md

 - All messages are to be displayed using ONLY lowercase characters (the silly exception: CAPSLOCK DAY).
 - Only the following punctuation is allowed in messages: "?", "!", "-", "'", "..."
 (3 periods, not a single-character elipsis).
 - Use the forward-slash ("/") to force a line-break in a message.
 - If punctuation is at the end of a line, use a space and force-break (" /") after it.
-Even if it's the last thing in the string.
 As an example:

 ``` you need an example? /here's an example of this! / ~~~~~~~~ ```